 Still, if you have a couple of tomatoes that are going south, instead of throwing them out, a little experiment in tomato slice propagation should be order.

-How to Grow a Tomato from Slice Tomato Fruit
+How to Grow a Tomato from Sliced Tomato Fruit

-Growing tomatoes from a tomato slice is a really easy project and the mystery of what may or may not come from it is part of the fun.
-You can use romas, beefsteaks, or try cherry tomatoes when planting tomato slices.
+Growing tomatoes from a tomato slice is a really easy project, and the mystery of what may or may not come from it is part of the fun.
+You can use romas, beefsteaks, or even cherry tomatoes when planting tomato slices.

 To begin, fill a pot or container with potting soil, almost to the top of the container.
 Slice the tomato into ¼ inch thick slices.
-Lay the tomato slices in a circle, cut sides down, around the pot and lightly cover them with more potting soil.
+Lay the tomato slices cut sides down in a circle around the pot, and lightly cover them with more potting soil.
 Don’t put too many slices in.
-Three or four slices per gallon pot are plenty and leave some room between the slices.
+Three or four slices per gallon pot is enough.
 Trust me, you are going to get plenty of tomato starts.

 Voila, you have tomato plants!